-David Weber-Krebs (BE/D) is an artist and a researcher based in Brussels.
+David Weber-Krebs (BE/D) is an artist and a researcher based in Brussels and Ghent.
 He studied at the University of Fribourg (CH) and the Amsterdam School of the Arts (NL).
 David explores various contexts as a basis for an experimental process, which questions the traditional relationship between the work of art and its public.
-Recent works for theatres are the performances Tonight, lights out!
-(2011/2013), Balthazar (2011/2015) and The Guardians of Sleep (2017), and the installations Immersion (2014) at the Weltkulturen Museum, Frankfurt and The Earthly Paradise (2017) at Museum für Neue Kunst, Freiburg.

-David is curator of the series performative conferences On Enclosed Spaces and the Great Outdoors (with Jeroen Peeters) in which they address this question: how are the arts (its questions, forms, research and discourses) challenged by climate change?
+David is the curator of the series of performative conferences On Enclosed Spaces and the Great Outdoors (with Jeroen Peeters) in which they address this question: how are the arts (its questions, forms, research and discourses) challenged by climate change?

 He is the initiator and editor of the book and then the doors opened again (Onomatopee) in which 75 authors imagine their first theatre visit after the 2020 COVID-19 lockdown.

 David collaborates on a regular basis with different artists and theorists and he teaches at different visual arts and performance academies.
 He is regularly leading projects and mentoring at different visual arts and performing arts schools, among others, Das Graduate school, the Dutch Art Institute (DAI) and at the Performance department of KASK/School of Arts.
 David is an alumni of THIRD!, the third cycle research group of Das Graduate school (Amsterdam).

 The work of David Weber-Krebs is produced by Stichting Infinite Endings.
-Stichting Infinite Endings is situated in Amsterdam (NL) and it is a Algemene Nut beogende Instelling in the Netherlands.
+Stichting Infinite Endings is based in Amsterdam (NL) and it is a Algemene Nut beogende Instelling in the Netherlands.

 The board of Infinite Endings is constituted of Job Rietvelt (president), Yasmina Boudia, Nienke Scholts, Jonas Rutgeerts and Maxime Czvek.